brammittendorff/Craft-CMS-Frontend-Profile-Image-Saver/README.md

-# Craft-CMS-Frontend-Profile-Image-Saver
-Craft CMS Frontend Profile Image Saver
+# Craft CMS Frontend Profile Image Saver
+You need to use a REST client and create a post to your plugin.

+call to url:
+/actions/aviaryFrontend/image/saveImage

+payload:
+url=http%3A%2F%2Florempixel.com%2F400%2F200%2F

+after url= you can enter a url: url=<YOUR IMAGE URL>